On Certified Randomness from Fourier Sampling or Random Circuit Sampling: Abstract

 \section{Abstract}

 Certified randomness has a long history in quantum information, with many potential applications.
-Recently Aaronson (Aaronson 2018, 2020) proposed a novel certified randomness protocol based on existing random circuit sampling (RCS) experiments -- placing this application within the reach of near-term quantum devices.
+Recently, Aaronson (2018, 2020) proposed a novel public certified randomness protocol based on existing random circuit sampling (RCS) experiments.
 The security of his protocol, however, relies on non-standard complexity-theoretic conjectures which were not previously studied in the literature.

-In this work we provide strong complexity-theoretic evidence in support of these conjectures.
-In particular we prove two versions of Aaronson's conjectures unconditionally in a black-box Fourier sampling setting.
-This mirrors earlier complexity-theoretic evidence for quantum advantage, bringing the security of Aaronson's protocol up to the same level of evidence we have for quantum advantage from heavy output generation.
+Inspired by Aaronson's work, we study certified randomness in the quantum random oracle model (QROM).
+We show that quantum Fourier Sampling can be used to define a publicly verifiable certified randomness protocol with black-box security without any computational assumptions.
+In addition to giving a certified randomness protocol in the QROM, our work can also be seen as supporting Aaronson's conjectures for RCS-based randomness generation, as our protocol is in some sense the ``black-box version'' of Aaronson's protocol.
+In further support of Aaronson's proposal, we prove a Fourier Sampling version of Aaronson's conjecture by extending Raz and Tal's separation of $\BQP$ vs $\PH$.

+Our work complements the subsequent certified randomness protocol of Yamakawa and Zhandry (2022) in the QROM.
+Whereas the security of that protocol relied on the Aaronson-Ambainis conjecture, ours does not rely on any computational assumption --- at the expense of requiring exponential-time classical verification.
+Our protocol also has a simple heuristic implementation.